luzhangtina/ansible/README.md

-### This ansible exercise based on setup and configure AWS EC2
+### This ansible exercise based on setting up and configuring AWS EC2